-Deputy Designated Safeguarding Leads will also be appointed and they will be trained to the same level as the Designated Safeguarding Lead and their responsibilities will be explicit in their job description.
+The Governing Board may determine to appoint additional deputy designated safeguarding leads.
+However, they will be trained to the same level as the Designated Safeguarding Lead and their responsibilities will be explicit in their job description.

-The Designated Safeguarding Lead may delegate safeguarding activities to the Deputy Safeguarding Lead however, the Designated Safeguarding Lead will retain the lead responsibility for child protection and safeguarding.
+Our Designated Safeguarding Lead may delegate safeguarding activities to one of the Deputy Designated Safeguarding Leads, however, the Designated Safeguarding Lead will retain the lead responsibility for child protection and safeguarding.
 This responsibility will not be delegated.

-At Oak Meadow Primary School, the Designated Lead, in line with Keeping children safe in education, is expected to:
+At Oak Meadow Primary School, the Designated Safeguarding Lead, in line with Keeping Children Safe in Education, is expected to:

-Manage Referrals
+Manage Referrals:

-- Refer cases of suspected abuse to the Local Authority Children's Social Care as required; - Support staff who make referrals to the Local Authority Children's Social Care; - Refer cases to the Channel programme where there is a radicalisation concern as required; - Support staff who make referrals to the Channel programme; - Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required; and - Refer cases where a crime may have been committed to the Police as required.
+- Refer cases of suspected abuse to the local authority children's social care as required; - Support staff who make referrals to local authority children's social care; - Refer cases to the Channel programme where there is a radicalisation concern as required; - Support staff who make referrals to the Channel programme; - Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required; and - Refer cases where a crime may have been committed to the Police as required.

-Work with Others
+Work with Others:

-- Liaise with the headteacher to inform him or her of issues especially on-going enquiries under section 47 of the Children Act 1989 and police investigations; - Act as a point of contact with the three safeguarding partners; - As required, liaise with the "case manager" (as per Part four) and the designated officer(s) at the local authority for child protection concerns in cases which concern a staff member; - Liaise with staff (especially pastoral support staff, school nurses, IT Technicians, and SENCOs or the named person with oversight for SEN in a college and Senior Mental Health Leads) on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies; and - Act as a source of support, advice and expertise for all staff.
+- Ensure the Headteacher is informed of issues, especially on-going enquiries under section 47 of the Children Act 1989 and police investigations; - Act as a point of contact with the safeguarding partners; - As required, liaise with the "case manager" (as per Part Four) and the Designated Officer(s) at the local authority for child protection concerns in cases which concern a staff member; - Liaise with staff (especially pastoral support staff, school nurses, IT Technicians, and SENCOs or the named person with oversight for SEN in a college and Senior Mental Health Leads) on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies so that children's needs are considered holistically; - Act as a source of support, advice and expertise for all staff; - Liaise with the senior mental health lead and, where available, the Mental Health Support Team, where safeguarding concerns are linked to mental health; - Promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances; - Work with the Headteacher and relevant strategic leads, taking lead responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that children in need are experiencing, or have experienced, and identifying the impact that these issues might be having on children's attendance, engagement and achievement at school.
+This includes: